 - Understand the zoning laws that are applicable to the lot you are interested in.
 There may be requirements such as setbacks, minimum build size, amount of required open space, and what can be done with existing vegetation.

 - Investigate what utilities are available.
 Is natural gas available?
 Is the water supplied by the municipality or an on-site well?
 Can the lot be connected to a sewer system or will a septic system be required?
-Also understand the cost of connecting to the available services by determining wither access is close to the property line.
+Also, understand the cost of connecting to the available services by determining wither access is close to the property line.

 - Consider the orientation of lot and the house that will be built on it.
 Will the sun exposure be east/west, north/south, or somewhere in between?
 Here in Arizona, having a west facing backyard will be hot in the afternoon and may greatly reduce its usability compared to a backyard facing east or north.

 - Consider the slope and topography.
-Will it require a lot of earthwork resulting in higher site preparation costs?
+Will it require a lot of earthworks resulting in higher site preparation costs?
 Some hillside lots can greatly increase the cost of your home.
 Will you be able to utilize a steeper slope and design a walk-out basement/lower level?

 - What are the soil conditions of the lot?

 - What size lot do you want?
-Larger lots can provide more privacy, but may require more maintenance than a smaller lot.
+Larger lots can provide more privacy but may require more maintenance than a smaller lot.

 - Is the lot located in a homeowner’s association?

 - Will the lot size exceed your landscaping budget?
-Many home owners want the large piece of land but fail to consider the cost to landscape such a big piece of property.
+Many homeowners want the large piece of land but fail to consider the cost to landscape such a big piece of property.

 These are just some of the many factors to consider when finding the right lot for your new home build.
 It is important to keep in mind that the location of your lot will impact just about every aspect of your day-to-day life.
 Understanding how each factor will affect your budget, home design, build, and day-to-day life is extremely important in deciding on the lot that is the right fit for you.